The rules that keep our marketplace community running smoothly and fairly

 9.2 Arbitration Agreement

-You agree that disputes will be resolved individually, not as part of a class action lawsuit.
-If you don't agree with this, please don't use our service.
+No Class Actions: Disputes will be resolved individually, not as part of a class action

 10. Communications & Privacy